-On 7 August 2017, a prominent lawyer was fined $6,000 for being in contempt of court by posting on Facebook a poem alleged to cast certain aspersions on the Singapore judiciary.
+Previously, a prominent lawyer was fined $6,000 for being in contempt of court by posting on Facebook a poem alleged to cast certain aspersions on the Singapore judiciary.
 It didn’t matter that he had already removed the post, publicly apologised and clarified that he had no intention of criticising the judiciary.

 What Constitutes Contempt of Court?